p4npk1n/faaf/README.md

 ## Current Status

-This project is in its very early stages.
-As of now, the codebase is non-functional and primarily serves as a conceptual placeholder.
-The framework's functionality and project name are still under development and subject to change.
+Some functions of this program are now working.
+However, functionalities such as `dependencies` in the config file, are still not operational.

 ## Objectives

-The goal is to analyze firmware extracted and decompressed from ROMs, and then store this data in a database.
-Ideally, the collected data would then be neatly organized and exported into formats such as HTML or Excel.
+The goal is to analyze firmware using specific analyzers.
+The results from these analyzers are stored in a database.

 ### Usage